 The Benchmark Study of the Accident at the Fukushima Daiichi Nuclear Power Station (BSAF) Project was established in 2012.
 The objective of the project is to improve severe accident (SA) codes and to analyse the accident progression and current status of units 1 to 3 of the Fukushima Daiichi nuclear power plant (NPP), providing useful information for the decommissioning of these units.

-Hosted by the Operating Agent Japan Atomic Energy Agency (JAEA) in collaboration with other Japanese institutions such as the Institute of Applied Energy(IAE), Japan Nuclear Energy Safety Organization (JNES), Central Research Institute of Electric Power Industry (CRIEPI) and supported by Tokyo Electric Power Company (TEPCO) and other Japanese industry partners, the project brings together international experts to advance the understanding of the phenomena of severe accident behaviour specific to the Fukushima Daiichi NPS accident while also improving the methods and codes for modelling such behaviour.
+It is hosted by the operating agent, the Institute of Applied Energy (IAE), in collaboration with other Japanese institutions such as, the Japan Atomic Energy Agency (JAEA), the Nuclear Regulatory Authority (NRA) and the Central Research Institute of Electric Power Industry (CRIEPI).
+It is additionally supported by the Tokyo Electric Power Company (TEPCO), the Nuclear Damage Compensation and Decommissioning Facilitation Corporation (NDF) and other Japanese industry partners.
+The project brings together international experts to advance the understanding of severe accident phenomena specific to the Fukushima Daiichi NPP accident while also improving the methods and codes for modelling such severe accidents.

 A phased approach is applied in the NEA benchmark exercise.
 The first phase of the BSAF project closed in 2015, and focused on the thermal-hydraulics in reactor pressure vessels (RPVs) and primary containment vessels (PCVs) for the first six days of the accident.
 The summary report is available here.